Mathematics, Coding, Education

 agda-unimath

-I am a contributor to the agda-unimath repository repository, a large-cale (over 300K lines of code) formal verification project that aims to “create an online encyclopedia of formalized mathematics containing an extensive curriculum of topics from a univalent point of view.”
-A full acount of my contributions can be found here.
-Here are some selected contributions:
+I am a contributor to the agda-unimath repository repository, a collaborative and sprawling formal verification project comprising over 300K lines of code.
+The principal aim of agda-unimath is to “create an online encyclopedia of formalized mathematics containing an extensive curriculum of topics from a univalent point of view.”
+For more on the what the “univalent point of view” entails, please see the following page.

 Philosophy